Finally Finding Fiji: The Yasawa Islands

-Fluffy pillows, A/C, hi-speed internet, TV and the all-important hair dryer were calling my name.
-And after a quick 90 minute flight from Apia, Samoa to Nadi, Fiji, I was back in the land of the South Pacific tourist machine.
+Fluffy pillows, A/C, hi-speed internet, TV and the all-important hair dryer are calling my name.
+And after a quick 90 minute flight from Apia, Samoa to Nadi, Fiji, I’m back in the land of the South Pacific tourist machine.

-I’d been to Fiji once before, on RTW #2.
-It was the last stop on a particularly arduous trip and – to be frank – I was exhausted by the time I got there and barely left the hotel’s beach during my 2-night stay.
-Yet, I still claimed to have been to Fiji.
+I’ve been to Fiji once before, on Round the World #2.
+It was the last stop on a particularly arduous trip and – to be frank – I was exhausted by the time I got there.
+And as a result, I barely left the hotel’s beach during my 2-night stay.
+Yet, I still claimed I’d been to Fiji.

-On this trip I was determined to get off the main island of Viti Levu to the outer islands of the Mamanacas and Yasawas – what I’d heard was the real Fiji – the stuff of idyllic South Pacific travel brochures.
+On this trip I’m determined to get off the main island of Viti Levu to the outer islands of the Mamanacas and Yasawas – what I’ve heard is the real Fiji – the stuff of idyllic South Pacific travel brochures.

-After dropping my luggage in the room, I headed back down to the tour desk in the lobby to get some expert help sorting out the dozens of island excursion options.
+After dropping my luggage in the room, I head back down to the tour desk in the lobby.
+I need some expert help sorting out the dozens of island excursion options.

 Day 1 – The Yasawa Islands

-When I booked my day-trip, I opted for an “upgrade” to the Captain’s Lounge which included snacks and drinks for the day.
+When I booked my day-trip, I opted for an “upgrade” to the Captain’s Lounge which includes snacks and drinks for the day.
 It was only $15 extra and my general rule of thumb is that any upgrade that can be had for less than $50 is a no-brainer.

-Two and a half hours after departing Denarau, we pulled up to Waya Island and the idyllic Octopus Resort, my stop for the day.
+Two and a half hours after departing Denarau, we arrive at Waya Island and the idyllic Octopus Resort, my stop for the day.

-I hopped into the jetty with about a dozen other passengers actually staying at the resort (I suddenly wished I were one of them).
-We were greeted on shore by cheerful resort staff bearing wide smiles and fruity drinks.
+I hop into the jetty with about a dozen other passengers who are actually staying at the resort (I suddenly wish I was one of them).
+We are greeted on shore by cheerful resort staff bearing wide smiles and fruity drinks.

 Day 2 – The Mamanucas

 Of the two island groups, the Mamanucas offer superior diving and more luxurious, larger resort options than the Yasawas.
-This island group is also home to Modriki Island where the movie “Castaway” was filmed.
+This island group is also home to Modriki (also called Monuriki) Island where the movie “Castaway” was filmed.

-Throughout the morning, as we stopped at each resort, the guests disembarking were welcomed in song by enthusiastic, smiling staff members.
-And the resorts were all so beautiful, I was longing to get off the boat and stay awhile.
+Throughout the morning, as we stop at each resort, the disembarking guests are welcomed in song by enthusiastic, smiling staff members.
+And the resorts are all so beautiful, I’m longing to get off the boat and stay awhile.

-After a full morning of island-hopping through the Mamanucas, it was time to return to Denarau for an afternoon poolside at the Westin.
-It was a fantastic morning but I think the next time I come back I will definitely stick with the full day options where I can hop off the boat and enjoy the islands a bit.
+It’s been a fantastic morning exploring the Mamanucas.
+However, the next time I come back I will definitely stick with the full day options.
+They just give you so much more time to hop off the boat and enjoy the islands a bit.

 I’d like to return to Fiji someday and plan an itinerary that includes staying on several of the tiny islands for a few days each.
-I can’t imagine a vacation more fantastic.
+I can’t imagine a vacation (or a honeymoon!) more fantastic.